ITI415-2021-09/2021-09-module1-jsc284/README.md

 Avoid the cubes and gather the spheres.
 You have 2 lives.
 Each sphere collected +1 life.
 Each cube touched -1 life.
 Game ends when life hits -1.

-Uses the Roll-a-Ball PlayerControl InputSystem, the ApplePicker mechanics and action, & the background and walls of MissionDemolition.
+Uses the Roll-a-Ball PlayerControl InputSystem, the ApplePicker mechanics and action, & the background and display angle of MissionDemolition.